patrick-emmanuel/github-browser/README.md

 ## Design Decisions

-### No Router
-The app was not built with routing configured, because all the magic happens on a single page.
-The app was built with an accordion, such that, the user does not need to be taken to a different page to see the results of their action.
-This decision was made intentionally to eliminate the overhead UX problem of navigating to an extra page when it could be displayed with a better visual hierachy on the same page.

 ### Responsiveness
 Responsiveness is mobile-first.
 The styles are implemented mobile-first and subsequent media queries are tailored to larger screen sizes.
 That way, the breakpoints 300px - 1920px are well covered.